-This course will analyze the importance of successful interaction between the different levels of government and agencies within a particular government.
+This course will focus on analyzing the importance of successful interaction between the different levels of government and agencies within a particular government.
 Students will explore the application of the political and legal systems as they directly affect public safety programs.
 They will develop a model for understanding governmental, legal and operational problems.
-The course’s final project will detail the formation and implementation of a task force designed to target a problem requiring the cooperation of various government agencies.
+The course's final project will detail the formation and implementation of a task force designed to target a problem requiring the cooperation of various government agencies.
+(3 credits)

 - ENG 101: English Composition 1